Teradata/kylo/plugins/hadoop-authorization-ranger-default/hadoop-authorization-ranger/README.md

 Development
 ===
-To test the plugin in your IDE you need to add the below two maven modules to the thinkbig-services app
+To test the plugin in your IDE you need to add the below two maven modules to the kylo-services app

 * hadoop-authorization-ranger
 * ranger-rest-client